Muhammad-Owais-Warsi/Better-Pay/README.md

 2. Create Payment Link
  ```
    const response = provider.createPaymentLink({
-     name: 'NAME_OF_YOUR_PRODUCT',
+     name: ['NAME_OF_YOUR_PRODUCT'], // You can add more names seperated by comma.
-     amount: 1000,
+     amount: [1000], // You can add more amount seperated by comma.
      currency: 'usd',
-     quantity: 1 // optional.
-By default 1
+     quantity: [1] // optional.
+By default 1.
+You can add more quantity seperated by comma.
      metadata: {} // optional
    })
  ```